-Learn how to bake these delicious crunchy pastry puffs with chicken and mushroom filling.
-Today, I will share with you my favorite savory puff pastry recipe and you will never regret having puff pastry stacked in your freezer.
-Chicken puff pastry pockets turn out just perfect: nourishing, juicy and crispy at the same time.
+Discover how to bake these delicious, crunchy pastry puffs filled with chicken and mushrooms.
+Today, I will share my favorite savory puff pastry recipe with you, and you’ll never regret having puff pastry stocked in your freezer.
+These chicken puff pastry pockets turn out perfectly: nourishing, juicy, and crispy all at once.

 Here are some other recipes for pastry that I like: